Ragini-Tiwari/Instagramfakeprofiledetector/README.md

 A tool to detect fake profiles on Instagram using the K-Nearest Neighbors (KNN) algorithm, hosted as a Flask web application.

 📋 Table of Contents

 🌟 Features

 🎯 Purpose
-🚀 Installation and Setup

 📖 Usage
-📂 Project Structure

 🤝 Contributing

 📜 License
-🙏 Acknowledgments

 ---

 🌟 Features
-.
-KNN Algorithm: Classifies profiles as real or fake using profile features.
+1. KNN Algorithm: Classifies profiles as real or fake using profile features.
-.
-Web Interface: A simple, user-friendly web interface for analysis.
+2. Web Interface: A simple, user-friendly web interface for analysis.
-.
-Scalability: Handles large volumes of profile data efficiently.
+3. Scalability: Handles large volumes of profile data efficiently.
-.
-Drag-and-Drop Upload: Allows users to easily upload profile images.
+4. Drag-and-Drop Upload: Allows users to easily upload profile images.
-.
-Detailed Insights: Provides classification confidence scores.
+5. Detailed Insights: Provides classification confidence scores.

 ---

 🎯 Purpose

 With the growing impact of social media, fake profiles have become a significant problem, leading to:

 1. Spreading misinformation.